geotrev/undernet/app/docs/javascript.md

 ### CDN or Static Assets

-The fastest way forward is using the CDN (see the example on the [Download](/docs/overview/download) article).
-If you want to get access to the raw distribution files, [download them](/docs/overview/download) and then link them in your layout:
+The fastest way forward is using the CDN.
+Alternatively, if you want to get access to the raw distribution files, download them and then link them in your layout.

 ```html
 <!DOCTYPE html>